solid/team/README.md

 The Solid Team engages in a number of tasks.
 Tasks may be added or removed from the team's scope by majority vote at a Solid Team meeting.
 A blocked task is a tast that the team wants to do, but currently doesn't have the resources to do.

-### Task Membership
+### Task Force Membership

-Team members may be added or removed from this task by a majority vote at a Solid Team meeting.
+Team members may be added or removed from this task force by a majority vote at a Solid Team meeting.
 There must be a lead for this task.
 While other members may assist in the task, it is the responsibility of the leader to

-### Ongoing Tasks
+### Ongoing Task Forces

 * [Team Administration](/tasks/team-administration.md)
 * [Meeting Organization](/tasks/meeting-organization.md)